-We choose to provide you with optimal care from a registered specialist endodontist when it comes to all your complex endodontic needs.
+At Smile Solutions we choose to provide you with optimal care from a registered specialist endodontist when it comes to all your complex endodontic needs.

-Why See an Endodontist instead of a General Dentist?
+Why see an endodontist instead of a general dentist?

 When it comes to all your complex endodontic needs, such as root canal treatment, we choose to provide you with optimal care from our general dentists and registered specialist endodontists.